-Many of these items can be cleaned thoroughly and will be safe to use for gluten free cooking but this will just help to ease concern.
-We also suggest picking a colour theme for gluten free items, it is simpler for everyone to know not to use the green chopping board and tongs for normal food.
-Here are some tips for cooking gluten free meals in amongst normal meals.
+Many of these items can be cleaned thoroughly and will be safe to use for gluten-free cooking but this will just help to ease concern.
+We also suggest picking a color theme for gluten-free items, it is simpler for everyone to know not to use the green chopping board and tongs for normal food.
+Here are some tips for cooking gluten-free meals in amongst normal meals.

 Label, label, label

-Label your gluten free foods, especially flours, pastas and things that look similar or the same as the usual product.
-It might make sense for you to stick with the colour theme, for example keeping all gluten free versions in airtight food containers with green lids.
-It is a good idea to keep all gluten and gluten free versions in airtight containers from this point forward, to avoid a stray piece of pasta escaping or leaving flour residue over all the gluten free food.
-We even have a gluten free sugar in case there is any double dipping of the cup measure when baking!
+Label your gluten-free foods, especially flours, pasta and things that look similar or the same as the usual product.
+It might make sense for you to stick with the color theme, for example keeping all gluten-free versions in airtight food containers with green lids.
+It is a good idea to keep all gluten and gluten-free versions in airtight containers from this point forward, to avoid a stray piece of pasta escaping or leaving flour residue over all the gluten-free food.
+We even have a gluten-free sugar in case there is any double dipping of the cup measure when baking!

-If you live in a purely gluten free house but have guests who are eating normal bread etc. it is best to scoop small amounts on condiments into dishes for them.
-That way you needed be concerned about cross contamination.
+If you live in a pure gluten-free house but have guests who are eating normal bread etc. it is best to scoop small amounts of condiments into dishes for them.
+That way you needed to be concerned about cross-contamination.
 If you are ever in doubt about something being contaminated it is best to pass it on to someone who can eat it or throw it away.

 The first shop

-- Buy some of the basics you would have had a home such as gluten free flours, some pasta and a nutritious cereal.
+- Buy some of the basics you would have had a home such as gluten-free flours, some pasta and nutritious cereal.